zurg3/arch-linux-info/README.md

 - Recommended post-installation settings (in Russian)
 - Arch Linux installation script
 - yay installation script
-- Arch Linux wallpaper and icon
+- Arch Linux logo and wallpaper

 ### Installation script guide/How does this script work?
 1. Run the ISO image